Opiliones: Autotomy

-Autotomy is the voluntary amputation of an appendage, and is employed to escape when restrained by a predator.
+Autotomy is the voluntary amputation of an appendage and is employed to escape when restrained by a predator.
 Eupnoi individuals, more specifically sclerosomatid harvestmen, commonly use this strategy in response to being captured.
 This strategy can be costly because harvestmen do not regenerate their legs, and leg loss reduces locomotion, speed, climbing ability, sensory perception, food detection, and territoriality.

-Autotomized legs provide a further defense from predators because they can twitch for 60 seconds to an hour after detachment.
+Autotomised legs provide a further defence from predators because they can twitch for 60 seconds to an hour after detachment.
 This can also potentially serve as deflection from an attack and deceive a predator from attacking the animal.
 It has been shown to be successful against ants and spiders.

 The legs continue to twitch after they are detached because 'pacemakers' are located in the ends of the first long segment (femur) of their legs.
 These pacemakers send signals via the nerves to the muscles to extend the leg and then the leg relaxes between signals.
 While some harvestman's legs twitch for a minute, others have been recorded to twitch up to an hour.
-The twitching has been hypothesized to function as an evolutionary advantage by keeping the attention of a predator while the harvestman escapes.
+The twitching has been hypothesised to function as an evolutionary advantage by keeping the attention of a predator while the harvestman escapes.